-If you would like to spend some extra time at school, preparing for your lessons or revising past material, we suggest you do so in the quiet area of the common room.
+If you would like to spend some extra time at school, preparing for your lessons or revising past material, you can do so in the quiet area of the common room.
 Alternatively, you might prefer to visit the Chiswick library, where you can find an extensive collection of books and plenty of work space.